rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 In addition to the Best Current Practice for TLS, it is RECOMMENDED for all conforming implementations to incorporate the TLS guidelines from the Dutch NCSC into their implementations.
 For backchannel communitcation, the guidelines categorized as "good" MUST be applied.
-For frontchannel communication, the guidelines for "good" SHOULD be applied and the guidelines for "sufficient" MAY be applied, depending target audience and support requirements.
+For frontchannel communication, the guidelines for "good" MUST be applied and the guidelines for "sufficient" MAY be applied, depending target audience and support requirements.
 Guidelines categorized as "insufficient" MUST NOT be applied and those categorized as "deprecated" SHOULD NOT be used.

 **/iGov-NL**